-Depending on the types of extinguisher you have, the procedure might vary.
+Depending on the types of extinguishers you have, the procedure might vary.
 Guidelines and information on maintenance can always be found on the product instructions.

 Don’t underestimate the danger of fire.
 It can turn a normal boating experience into a nightmare.
 So, be prepared and stay calm.
 As long as you spot the fire in time and mollify it properly, you and the guests are safe.
 In addition to storing fire extinguishers, you should clean the kitchen regularly, and get rid of all oil spills, debris, and trash to minimize the chances of a fire outbreak.

-We hope you’ve gathered the best information to answer “where should your fire extinguisher be located on your boat?”
+We hope you’ve gathered the best information to answer “where should fire extinguishers be stored on a boat?”
 If you find the article useful, please help us share it with others.
 Feel free to let us know in the comment sections should you have any further questions.
 See you then!

 Working to create content for Marine Talk has always been a fascinating experience.
 I get to travel, absorb knowledge about boating, and tackle all the issues when we sail into freedom!